Mixed Breed Dogs

 About the Docker

-The Docker is a large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Docker is best matched with experienced owners.
+The Docker is a cross between the Dachshund and Cocker Spaniel.
+The Docker is a medium mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Docker is best matched with experienced owners.
 Typically standing 9 to 15 inches and weighing 20 to 30 Pounds, this breed has a life expectancy of 12 to 14 Years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Docker brings a distinct combination of traits that sets it apart.
 The Docker has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Docker loves being close to its people and forms strong bonds with every member of the household.